-If the adoption assistance is funded through And the assistance is Then the treatment is Title IV-E Since the customer automatically gets MA (MA414), this income is only counted as unearned income to the customer for: The ALTCS Share of Cost (MA1201B); and The Child Allocation for SSI-MAO (MA611A) and MSP (MA612).
+If the adoption assistance is funded through And the assistance is Then the treatment is Title IV-E Since the child customer automatically gets MA (MA414), this income is only counted as unearned income to the customer for: • The ALTCS Share of Cost (MA1201B); and • The Child Allocation for SSI-MAO (MA611A) and MSP (MA612).
 NOTE Customers who receive Title IV-E are categorically eligible for ALTCS (MA502).
 Title IV-B or Title XX Excluded for all programs.
+State Funded (except Connecticut, Florida, Illinois, Michigan, New Mexico, New York, Pennsylvania, Tennessee, Vermont, and Wyoming) Since the customer automatically gets MA (MA414), the income is only counted as unearned income to the customer for: • The ALTCS Share of Cost (MA1201B); and • The Child Allocation for SSI-MAO (MA611A) and MSP (MA612).
 Other Based on need Excluded for all programs.

+Not based on need Counted as unearned income for:

+• ALTCS

+• SSI-MAO

+• MSP

-Not based on need Counted as unearned income for: • ALTCS • SSI-MAO • MSP Exception: Any part of the payment intended for the parent as an incentive or service payment, and not to support the child, is counted to the parent.
+Exception: Any part of the payment intended for the parent as an incentive or service payment, and not to support the child, is counted to the parent.

 Excluded for:

-• Adult
+Adult

 Caretaker Relative

 • Child

 Pregnant Woman

 KidsCare